YouHaveTrouble/minecraft-optimization/concepts-for-dummies.md

 > Imagine you're going to school, and you get yourself a single page for notes.
 Week comes to an end and you see your page is full, but there are bound to be more notes to be made next week, so you go and buy a 16 page notebook.
 Few weeks go around any you notice your notebook is full, but there is still a lot of time until the end of school, so you go buy 32 page notebook.
 Repeat this until you get to 9 thousand page notebook.
 School is finally over.
   Wouldn't it be way more cheaper and time and resource efficient to buy bigger notebook in the first place?

-If you Xms is lower than Xmx your CPU has to take resources to increase the amount of allocated memory each time it hits current allocation limit.
+If your Xms is lower than Xmx your CPU has to take resources to increase the amount of allocated memory each time it hits current allocation limit.
 By setting equal values for those you allocate all the memory at the start, saving your cpu's time on runtime.

 ### You shouldn't allocate too much RAM